Mark "Chopper" Read

 Mark Brandon "Chopper" Read (17 November 1954 – 9 October 2013) was an Australian convicted criminal, gang member and author.
 Read wrote a series of semi-autobiographical fictional crime novels and children's books.
 The 2000 film Chopper is based on his life.

 Early life

-Read was born on 17 November 1954 to former army and World War II veteran of Irish descent, Keith Read, and a mother who was a devout Seventh-day Adventist.
+Read was born on 17 November 1954 to Keith Read, an army and World War II veteran of Irish descent, and a mother who was a devout Seventh-day Adventist.
 He grew up in the Melbourne suburbs of Collingwood and Fitzroy.
-He was bullied at school, saying that by the age of 15 he had been on the "losing end of several hundred fights" and that his father, usually on his mother's recommendation, beat him often.
+Read was bullied at school; he said that by the age of 15 he had been on the "losing end of several hundred fights" and that his father, usually on his mother's recommendation, beat him often.
 Read was also molested as a child.
-He was made a ward of the state by the age of 14, and was placed in several mental institutions as a teenager, where he stated he underwent electroshock therapy.
+He was made a ward of the state by the age of 14, and was placed in several mental institutions as a teenager; he stated that he underwent electroshock therapy there.